Understand Methods to Relieve Your Tooth Sensitivity

 Fluoride

 Your dentist may apply fluoride to sensitive areas of your teeth to strengthen tooth enamel and reduce pain.
-He or she might also suggest the use of prescription fluoride at home, applied via a personalized tray.
+He or she might also suggest using prescription fluoride at home, applied via a personalized tray.

 Desensitization or Bonding

-Sometimes exposed root surfaces can be treated by applying an adhesive resin to sensitive root surfaces.
-Local anesthesia may be necessary.
+Sometimes, exposed root surfaces can be treated by applying an adhesive resin to sensitive root surfaces.
+Local anaesthesia may be necessary.

 Surgical gum transplant

-If your tooth root has lost gum tissue, a small amount of gum tissue can also be taken from your mouth and attached to the affected site.
+If your tooth root has lost gum tissue, a small amount can also be taken from your mouth and attached to the affected site.
 This will protect exposed roots and reduce sensitivity.

 Root canal

-If your sensitive teeth cause severe pain and other treatments are ineffective, your dentist can recommend a root canal- a procedure used to treat problems with the soft core of the tooth (dental pulp).
-Although this may seem like an important treatment, it is considered the most effective technique for removing sensitive teeth.
+If your tooth sensitivity causes severe pain and other treatments are ineffective, your dentist can recommend a root canal- a procedure used to treat problems with the tooth's soft core (dental pulp).
+Although this may seem an important treatment, it is considered the most effective technique for removing sensitive teeth.

 Here are some home remedies that help with sensitive teeth: